 - MANA is now offering TeleVisits, which is a real-time appointment by smartphone, tablet, or computer.
 A nurse practitioner or doctor will go through your symptoms, recommend next steps or treatment, and can even send a prescription if you need one.
 If you are interested in a TeleVisit, please contact the receptionists to see if a TeleVisit is right for you.

-- If you come to the clinic to be seen, please know that we are taking every precaution to keep you healthy.
+- When you come to the clinic to be seen, please know that we are taking every precaution to keep you healthy.
 We are separating sick patients from well patients.
 We are actively screening patients and staff daily for symptoms and asking those that are sick to stay home.
 We are frequently cleaning and disinfecting exam rooms and high touch surfaces.

 Can I go out to places other than the doctor’s office?